tiobagio/apprentice/README.md

-# Apprentice Hashi - Create Demo Environment
+# Apprentice - Create Demo Environment

 ### About
 This repo creates a Demo Environment to teach Hashicorp Vault and Consul Essentials.
 It creates the following under one machine: